 It's a call for our time.

 Racism continues to hold a grip on our nation.
-We see this enduring reality through the widening wealth gap between blacks and whites; disparate health impacts for African Americans from Covid 19, child birth, and climate change; and the treatment of people of color in the criminal justice system – to name just a few examples.
+We see this enduring reality through the widening wealth gap between blacks and whites; disparate health impacts for African Americans during Covid 19, child birth, and climate change; and the treatment of people of color in the criminal justice system – to name just a few examples.
 Over the centuries, white faith communities have been deeply complicit in this story of oppression.
 But we believe there’s a stirring among people of faith, a hunger, for racial justice and healing.
 Many just aren’t sure how to go about it and could use a partner along the way.

 How we Work